• Skip to primary navigation

 This post contains affiliate links.
 Purchasing through these links provides a small commission to me (at no added cost to you!)

 When thinking about this issue, one book and its key concept that keeps popping into my head: Unselfie: Why Empathetic Kids Succeed in Our All-About-Me World.
-I’ve been following Dr. Borba’s writings on this subject and it has really struck a chord with me.
+I’ve been following Dr. Borba’s writings on this subject and it has struck a chord with me.
 She focuses on ways we can teach our kids to think about WE instead of just ME.
 As she notes, empathy is not completely innate.
 The qualities of kindness and empathy in kids are “taught, not caught.”

 Teaching kindness and empathy does not have to be a top-down “preachy” business.
-Kids can learn these lessons through fun, engaging toys and gifts that promote kindness subtle, but meaningful ways.
+Kids can learn these lessons through fun, engaging toys and gifts that promote kindness in subtle, but meaningful ways.

 You may also enjoy: Social-Emotional Development: The Ultimate Guide for Parents